junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Capping Excessive Awarding of SBLC Entrants Act” or the “CEASE Act”.
+This Act may be cited as the “Capping Excessive Awarding of SBLC Entrants Act of 2025” or the “CEASE Act of 2025”.

 ## § 2.
 Limitation on number of small business lending companies